tompazourek/Endless/README.md

 ### Cycle

-Creates an infinite list by repeating the given collection.
+Creates an infinite list by repeating the given sequence.

 **Sample usage:**